 Does variation in the degree to which a person with mental or intellectual disability is affected, mean her disability is not permanent?

-By its order dated 29.05.2019, the Division Bench of the Delhi High Court expressed a prima facie opinion that the stand of the administration was devoid of merit.
+By its order dated 08.05.2020, the Division Bench of the Delhi High Court said that the stand of the administration was devoid of merit.
 The court noted that there was nothing in the disability certificate that stated his disability was not permanent, and also opined that just because his condition may improve, it does not follow that the disability itself was likely to completely disappear.
-By an interim order, the court directed that a vacancy in the post of judge to be kept reserved for the petitioner pending the final outcome of the case, which is currently pending in the court.
+The Court also noted that it appeared that the administration was biased in its view of whether the petitioner, a person with bipolar affective disorder, could serve as a judge.
+The court directed that the Petitioner be appointed in the post of judge in the Delhi Judicial Services.

 The stand taken by the administration is curious, and begs the question whether it is an ostensible position masking a deeper bias against persons with mental illness.
 Disability certificates issued by the authorities have provision for noting whether the disability is progressive or not, and whether or not the disabled person’s condition is likely to improve.
 The purpose is only to indicate whether a reassessment of the disability is necessary after a specified period of time, rather than to establish if a disability is permanent or not.
 Indeed, the 2016 Act does not classify disabilities as temporary or permanent.
 The conditions that are specified as disabilities under the Act are disabling enough to warrant the positive measures mandated by the Act.
 There may be variation in the degree to which persons with intellectual and mental disabilities are affected, depending on their response to treatment and therapy.
 It is nowhere provided in the 2016 Disabilities Act or the rules there under that a person is to be denied benefits merely because her condition may improve.